ay108/ay108.github.io/README.md

 # ay108.github.io
 All about me

-###Education
+Education
-Data Science and Economics, B.A.
+Wellesley College Data Science and Economics, B.A.

-###Work Experience
+Work Experience
 Data Science Intern at Alaska Center for Energy and Power
-- LSTM model for electricity prices
+- Build LSTM model forcast for electricity prices